omiranda/GUI_environments_documentation/docs/usage.md

 To run it, you need an iterative Matlab session and also to have access to the processed data.
 You can also run the executable (WIP)

 # Step 1: Add code to yor Matlab session

 After opening Matlab, add to your current session the path to the code.
-For example, if the code lives in `C:\Users\oscar\OneDrive\matlab_code`, you need to type in Matlab:
+For example, if the code lives in `C:\Users\oscar\OneDrive\matlab_code`, you need to type in Matlab's terminal:

 ```matlab
 addpath(genpath('C:\Users\oscar\OneDrive\matlab_code'))